Melukara: Snake boats

+by changankary venu achari. added gold and silver copper protections and added Engraving works on wall and floor side walls. and The longest boat in history so far is the snake boat (melukara palliyodam) The renovated boat won the 2025 Mannam Trophy Uthrittathi Vallam kali.

 Festivals

 Every alternate year Sree Nagachamundi Devi Thiruvutsavam will celebrate with Bhairavi-kkolam thullal and kalamezhuthum pattum.
 Melukara SreeKrishna Swami Temple is owned by the Chittedathu family.
 The Sree Palan Pulayan Temple in Kanjeetukara is also owned by Chittedathu Family.
 It is a history in the world that Adiyane Poojikkunna Tambran.